SaladinoBelisario/Software_Architecture/README.md

 talking to you will be able to achieve much more by the way this rule is right.

 ## **The Architecture Process**

+### Understand the system requirements

+Usually defined by the system analyst the system requirements describes what should the system do.

+### Understand the non-functional requirements

+You need to define technical and service level attributes.

+>ie. Users, Loads, Volumes, Performance, etc.

+Much more important than the regular requirements.

+### Map the components

+Understand the system functionality, represent the tasks of the system and communicate your understandings to your client in order to clarify.

+### Select a technology stacks

+You're going to decide to together with the development team what would be the platform on which the system will be based.

+Usually there will be more than one technology to be used in most systems.

+You will have to select the backend platform, the front end platform, and the data storage platform.

+**A wrong technology stack can lead to the failure of the whole system.**

+### Design the architecture

+This is the heart of your work, the qualities of a well-designed system such as loose coupling, stateless, scaling, caching, messaging and lots more inside-house qualities are used as the building blocks of the architecture.

+### Write architecture document

+Describes the Process and Architecture, and MUST be relevant for all participants including the business perspective, the project management, etc.

+### Support the team

+The architecture will change a lot during the development of the system so remember to support the team unless you want your work to become only a paperweight.

 ## **System Requirements**
 ## **Type of applications**
 ## **Selecting technology stack**